workstaffhq/helpcenter/docs/managers/payroll/workflow.md

 Workstaff allows you to search and filter pay stubs to display only data relevant for different tasks.

-If you want to find a specific employee's pay stubs for a specific time period, type their name in the text field on the top right of the stubs table.
+If you want to find a specific employee's pay stubs for a specific time period, type their name or file number in the text field on the top right of the stubs table.

 Use the search filters to view stubs by status (**All; Open stubs only; Final stubs only**) or related warnings (**Show obsolete stubs; Show stubs with zero earnings**).